 Whether you are riding your electric scooter on the road or the bike lane, it is important to communicate to other motorists around you.
 First, consider mounting turn signals on your handlebar.
 This type of turn signal looks very similar to those mounted on a motorcycle, where the light signal blinks when the rider flips a switch.
 Do a quick search online, and you’ll find a variety of turn signal models under $15 that are easy to install.

-Be advised, not all models of electric scooter are safe to operate one-handed, so hand signals can be problematic.
+Be advised, not all models of electric scooter are easy to operate one-handed, so hand signals can be problematic.
 Electric signals are strongly advised in this case.

 If you choose not to mount electric signals on your handlebar, then you should use the gestures that indicate direction and intent.